vjoel/tupelo/doc/faq.md

   After the transaction has been sent through the sequencer (either by calling #commit or by reaching the end of the syntactic block), it can fail for essentially the same reason: another transaction happened first, and a tuple is missing.
 This is harder to see using interactive tools, because the latency window between the #commit call and execution is too short.
 However, with higher load and contention for a small set of tuples, you can see this failure quite easily using the --trace switch.
 For example, [example/lock-mgr.rb](example/lock-mgr.rb) and  [example/map-reduce/prime-factor.rb](example/map-reduce/prime-factor.rb).

+To see both kinds of failure, both pre and post commit, this is useful:

+    ruby prog.rb --trace --info 2>&1 | grep -i fail

 4. Do transactions nest?